samuel-zeray/Test-Driven-Calculator-and-Mathematical-operations-in-java/README.md

-# Encrypt-Your-Data
+# calculator with functionalities of
-This  is a java application that Encrypts any Text with different types of Encryption algorithm
+basic calculator and other mathematics operations